L E X I N G T O N

-16h, homozygous black, Elite Friesian Sporthorse Grand Prix dressage stallion
+16h, black, Elite Friesian Sporthorse Grand Prix dressage stallion

 Approved FSA (Friesian Sporthorse Association (Gold Elite))